imrefazekas/harcon/README.md

 Harcon - Proven and reliable microservice solution for the harmonic convergence of JS entities.
-Scalable from in-browser web components till highly structured node-based enterprise components of real-time systems.
+Designed to be scalable from prototypes till highly structured node-based enterprise components of real-time systems.

 Need help?
 Join me on